Prepare Your Skin for Summer with these safety tips!

 We’re in for another hot summer up here in Washington State, and even moving into record high heats this weekend.
 We have no shortage of beautiful beaches, lakes, and waterfronts to choose from here.
 But before you jump out into the hot summer weather, give your skin some love.
 Remember that your skin is your largest organ and healthy skin is vital for your well being.
-Here are five ways to keep your skin glowing, safe, and healthy this summer.
+Here are five ways to prepare your skin for summer to keep it glowing, safe, and healthy.

 Don’t just play in the water, drink it!